What age does my child have to be to attend West End House Girls Camp?

 Your help preparing your child for this amazing growth experience will pay huge dividends.
 After a session of camp, you’ll see an increase in your child’s confidence, social skills, and leadership.
 And while your son or daughter is at camp, you can enjoy a well-deserved break from full-time parenthood.
 Remember: Homesickness is part of normal development.
 Our job should be to coach children through the experience, not to avoid the topic altogether.

 What to pack for summer camp seems challenging if your child will be away from home for multiple weeks.
 Please see our comprehensive packing list of what to bring and what not to bring below.

 How does transportation to and from camp work?

 WEHGC is located an hour west of Portland, ME and two hours north of Boston.
 Parents have the option of driving their campers to camp or take advantage of our charter bus service.

 Charter Bus Service

 West End House Girls Camp offers charter bus service from Joseph Prep School at 617 Cambridge St, Boston, MA 02134.
 Arrival and departure times will be confirmed in your welcome packet.
-The price for transportation is $150 round trip.

 What is your dismissal policy?